morleym/furtive-handbook/docs/stakeholders.md

 Maybe you're the head of Competitive Ops for a franchised esports league.
 Maybe you're the producer for a grassroots event broadcast.
-No matter what role you're playing, or what size & shape your project is, you will need to work with your fellow stakeholders.
+No matter what role you're playing, or what size & shape your project is, you will need to work with your fellow **stakeholders**: **the people who have a stake in your project**.
+They are invested in the outcome because they are involved with, working on, or otherwise supporting the project.
 If you're running a project by yourself, then consider these to be each of the different hats you're wearing!

-### Stakeholders
+## Common Stakeholders

 Typical stakeholders involved with an event are:

 * **Competitors** (the players/teams themselves)
 * **Competitive Operations** (tournament admins/referees)
+  * I'll sometimes shorten this as "Comp Ops"
 * **Broadcast** (production team, talent, etc.)
 * Competitor Orgs (brands that competitors represent)
-* The Competition's/Organizer's brand (social media/marketing)
+* The Competition's/Organizer's brand (social media/marketing/PR)
-* Sponsors/Partners
+* Sponsors & Partners

 This, of course, is not an exhaustive list.
-Some companies have a dedicated hospitality team, another might have a partnerships manager, etc. and they will require consideration for those projects.
+Some companies have a dedicated hospitality team, another might have a partnerships manager, etc. and they will be stakeholders on their projects.
 For the sake of keeping a tight scope in this handbook, I'll be focusing on the **bolded** stakeholders in this handbook because (in my opinion) these are the core of an esports product.
 Additionally, I will be grouping **Competitors** and **Competitive Ops** together.